British news staff may face terrorism charges over Snowden leaks

 "It isn't only about what you've published, it's about what you've communicated.
 That is what amounts, or can amount, to a criminal offence," said committee member Michael Ellis.

-Asked later by Ellis whether detectives were considering Section 58A offenses, Dick said: "Yes, indeed we are looking at that."
+Asked later by Ellis whether detectives were considering Section 58A offences, Dick said: "Yes, indeed we are looking at that."

 Earlier on Tuesday, the Guardian published a letter of support from Carl Bernstein, the U.S. journalist who helped expose the Watergate scandal in the 1970s.